 The New UAE Commercial Companies Law (Federal Law number 2 of 2015)

-Although the primary objective of companies law is to safeguard interests of shareholders, modern/current day investment climate dictates that the legislation dealing with companies should i) serve the interests of business at large; ii) provide for simple and easy regulatory and compliance procedures; iii) keep pace with complexities of traditional and modern commercial dealings; iv) address issues governing insolvency, bankruptcy, securities and other key elements; and v) provide continuity, certainty and stability to business community.
+Although the primary objective of companies law is to safeguard interests of shareholders, modern/current day investment climate dictates that the legislation dealing with companies should:- i) serve the interests of business at large; ii) provides for simple and easy regulatory and compliance procedures; iii) keep pace with complexities of traditional and modern commercial dealings; iv) address issues governing insolvency, bankruptcy, securities and other essential elements; and v) provide continuity, certainty, and stability to the business community.

 Dubai has been at the forefront of adapting to the economic demands of the United Arab Emirates and has continually shaped the laws accordingly.
 The Commercial Companies Law no. 2 of 2015 (the CCL) was published in the official gazette in the March 2015 edition and is to be implemented from 1 July 2015.

-The main objective of the CCL is to keep pace with the tremendous development in trade relations, economic openness and global variables as Article 2 of the law aims to contribute to the development of the business environment.
-The law endeavors to organize the capabilities and economic status of the companies in line with global variables particularly in relation to corporate governance rules, protection of rights of shareholders and partners to ensure an influx of foreign investment in the region and promote social responsibility.
+The primary objective of the CCL is to keep pace with the tremendous development in trade relations, economic openness and global variables as Article 2 of the law aims to contribute to the development of the business environment.
+The law endeavors to organize the capabilities and economic status of the companies in line with global variables particularly concerning corporate governance rules, protection of rights of shareholders and partners to ensure an influx of foreign investment in the region and promote social responsibility.
 The remainder of the law outlines the implementation of the law and the achievement of these objectives.
-This first article of three part series discusses each of these key provisions with a particular focus on Limited Liability Companies- the effect and implication of the new law on both – existing as well as future entities and.
+This first article of three-part series discusses each of these key provisions with a particular focus on Limited Liability Companies- the effect and implication of the new law on both – existing as well as future entities and.

-In addition to the aforesaid, following companies are also exempted from the scope of the CCL:
+In addition to those mentioned above, the following companies are also exempted from the scope of the CCL:

-a. companies in relation to which a Ministerial Order or Cabinet Resolution has been passed are exempt.
+a. companies for which a Ministerial Order or Cabinet Resolution has been passed are exempt.

 b. companies which are exempt by virtue of special Federal Laws;